Last Updated on

 Make your next drive from Albuquerque to Santa Fe (or vice versa) more interesting by skipping Interstate 25.
 Instead, make it a road trip on the Turquoise Trail in New Mexico; this scenic drive features a variety of attractions to consider.
 This article covers many of these attractions and even includes part of this National Scenic Byway sadly overlooked by many road trippers – more on that below.

-Where Is the Turquoise Trail and What Is It?
+What is New Mexico’s Turquoise Trail and Where Is It?

 Officially the entire Turquoise Trail spans all of NM Route 536 and nearly the entire distance of NM Route 14 from the village of Tijeras north to Santa Fe.
 The bulk of attractions – shops, galleries, restaurants and ghost towns – are on route NM Route 14.
 Route 536 is a spur of the Turquoise Trail and backtracks to route 14, which is the main stretch.
 The village of Tijeras is just east of Albuquerque off Interstate 40.